OpenSentry/idp/README.md

 Next, run the following commands:
 ```
-$ git clone git@github.com:CharMixer/golang-idp-be.git
+$ git clone git@github.com:CharMixer/idp.git
-$ cd golang-idp-be
+$ cd idp
 $ # This will build a docker image by getting all necessary requirements and compiling the go project.
-$ docker build -t idpapi .
+$ docker build -t idp .
 $ # When the image has been build, use the following docker command to start it up:
-$ docker run -it -p 8080:8080 -v $(pwd):/go/src/golang-idp-be idpapi
+$ docker run -it -p 8080:8080 -v $(pwd):/go/src/idp idp
 ```

 Note that the default settings is a development build, which can be used for automatic rebuilding of the go code with the help of https://github.com/pilu/fresh.
 Later on the environment variable `APP_ENV` will be used to define a production or development environment

 # API documentation

-The idpapi exposes a set of endpoints that can be used to control identities.
+The idp exposes a set of endpoints that can be used to control identities.

 ## Concepts